daeh/zotero-markdb-connect/README.md

 ![ZoteroObsidianCitationsScreenshot](ZoteroObsidianCitationsScreenshot.png)

-This is an add-on for [Zotero](https://www.zotero.org), a research source management tool.
-The _ZoteroObsidianCitations_ add-on searchs an user-defined folder for Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key, and adds a colored tag to the corresponding Zotero items.
+This is an plugin for [Zotero](https://www.zotero.org), a research source management tool.
+The _ZoteroObsidianCitations_ plugin searchs an user-defined folder for Markdown files that include a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or Zotero Item Key, and adds a colored tag to the corresponding Zotero items.

-Currently this add-on designed with the [Obsidian](https://obsidian.md) Markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
+Currently this plugin designed with the [Obsidian](https://obsidian.md) Markdown editor in mind, and was inspired by the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) workflow.
 It can be adapted to other databases that store Markdown files outside of Zotero, and to other workflows that generate Markdown reading notes linked to Zotero items (such as Zotero's `Export Note` feature).

 Please post any bugs, questions, or feature requests in the Github repository.